Skip to main content

 Go to TASS.web Payroll HRM > Payroll > Setup Information > Payroll Calendars.

-Then, complete the last pay runs for the financial year for all staff and payroll numbers by following the Pay Run Checklist.
+Complete the final pay run for all staff and payroll numbers in this financial year by following the Pay Run Checklist.

 Important!

-If you do not complete your last pay run for the financial year on or before 30th June, you will not be able to include the pay run in the ATO submission for the current financial year.
+If you do not complete your last pay run for the financial year on or before 30 June, you will not be able to include the pay run in the ATO submission for the current financial year.

 As a consequence, you will have to: